Written by: Brianna Guild, MHSc SLP

 Activities for teaching suffix spelling rules

-- Reading words with suffixes at word, sentence, and passage level.
+- Reading words with suffixes at word, sentence, and passage/connected text levels.

 - Sorting words with suffixes into categories based on suffix spelling rule.

-- Breaking down words into root or base word and suffix (e.g., hopping → hop + ing).
+- Breaking apart words into root or base word and suffix (e.g., hopping = hop + ing).

-- Spelling words with suffixes at word, sentence, and passage level.
+- Spelling words with suffixes at word, sentence, and paragraph levels.

 Join the SLP Literacy Corner email newsletter to get access to exclusive free resources, including suffix spelling rule worksheets to help your students practice all these spelling rules.
 Sign up here!